 There are six types of clay to choose from.
 You can make a variety of works, from a simple coaster to a large piece like a nameplate, or a “proposal tile” that might be displayed in a national park.

 This time, I chose a 10 cm square clay tile to try carving coasters.
-(Experience fee: 1,650 yen (tax included)).
+(Experience fee: 1,650 yen, including tax).
 First, I drew my design on a piece of paper.

 Then, the design was carefully traced onto the clay, and a mold was created.
 The entire design was carved precisely using tools like bamboo needles.
 The intricate task of bringing out the beauty of the letters and ensuring an even balance across the entire design was challenging.
 Crafting these intricate works requires patience and skill, making each creation a labor of love and artistry.

 Once the design is finished, it takes about one to two months to be processed.
-You can come and pick up the completed work or have it delivered by shipping.
+You can come and pick up the completed work or have it delivered to your home.
 Shipping fees are not included in the price.

 Explore the Unique Store inside the Workshop